MichaelSpila97/S3K_Genetic_Algorithm/README.md

 **The Coding Train** - The use of a genetic algorithm for this project

-Below is links to thier respective articles and/or videos that inspired said part of this project:
+Below is links to their respective articles and/or videos that inspired said part of this project:

 Chris Kiehl's _How to Build a Python Bot That Can Play Web Games_: https://code.tutsplus.com/tutorials/how-to-build-a-python-bot-that-can-play-web-games--active-11117

 The Coding Train's _Genetic Algorithm Nature Of Code_ Youtube Series: https://www.youtube.com/watch?v=9zfeTw-uFCw&index=2&list=PLRqwX-V7Uu6bw4n02JP28QDuUdNi3EXxJ

-Without these people and thier online material this project would have not came to furiation
+Without these people and their online material this project would have not came to fruition

 So Thank You:

    * Chris Kiehl
-   * Coding Traing
+   * Coding Train

 For providing amazing programming content